What you need to know about COVID-19

 UFCW Canada and its Local Unions are actively monitoring this issue and working with employers to ensure that all government recommended precautions are in place as the pandemic unfolds.

 It is important at times like this that we care for one another.
-To help prevent transmission of COVID-19, you can take the following steps:
+To help prevent transmission of COVID-19, and to protect yourself against severe illness, you can take the following steps:

-- Avoid all non-essential travel outside of Canada; and
+- Avoid all non-essential travel outside of Canada

-The Government of Canada discourages any non-essential travel.
+The Government of Canada discourages any non-essential travel at this time.
 It is highly recommended that you do not travel when you are sick.
 However, upon entering the country, the Government of Canada is requiring you to:

 More info regarding travelling into Canada can be found here: